 - Our nation’s federal deposit insurance system is critical to depositor confidence in the banking system, to the protection of small depositors and to the funding base of community banks.
 A strong Deposit Insurance Fund (DIF) is important to maintaining public confidence that the FDIC has adequate resources to protect the nation’s depositors.

 - ICBA strongly supported the changes to the deposit insurance assessment base as a result of the Dodd-Frank Act which are saving the community banking industry billions of dollars.

-- Because of ICBA’s advocacy efforts, banks with assets of less than $10 billion are not responsible for increasing the DIF reserve ratio from 1.15 percent to 1.35 percent.
-As a result, assessments for most of these banks through 2018 should either stay the same or decrease.
+- Because of ICBA’s advocacy efforts, banks with assets of less than $10 billion were not responsible for increasing the DIF reserve ratio from 1.15 percent to 1.35 percent.
+As a result, these banks should receive approximately $750 million in FDIC assessment credits beginning in 2019.

-- ICBA supports legislation that would ensure that reciprocal deposits are not considered brokered deposits under the Federal Deposit Insurance Act.
+- ICBA supported S. 2155 which ensures that reciprocal deposits are not considered brokered deposits under the Federal Deposit Insurance Act

-Deposit insurance has been the stabilizing force of our nation’s banking system for 85 years.
+Deposit insurance has been the stabilizing force of our nation’s banking system for more than 85 years.
 It promotes public confidence by providing safe and secure depositories for small businesses and individuals alike.